'Don't care about grades as long as she's happy': Is a stress-free education only for the privileged?

 "We would always try to scrimp and save money wherever we could, and any purchasing decision had to be carefully thought out," he said.

-However, his parents recognised the "importance of a good education" and did their best to provide him with the resources needed to succeed academically.
+However, his parents believed in "the importance of a good education" and did their best to provide him with the resources needed to succeed academically.
+He is now pursuing a degree in Biomedical Science and Biobusiness at the Nanyang Technological University.

 While they never pressured him to study, they offered encouragement without imposing high expectations, which he "greatly appreciated".